 - They need a larger home due to their expanding family

 - The 30% larger second property purchase will qualify as an owner occupant home

 - On the flip side, the second property home buyer can state that they are moving to a much smaller home such as a condominium or a town home

-- Move is due to being empty nester
+- The move is due to being an empty nester

 - The second property home purchase will qualify as a second home

 - If the homeowner is moving from a 2,000 square feet home to another 2,000 square feet home 5 miles away

 - This case scenario will not make sense